What is the University of Tennessee’s DASH Program?

 What are we doing now?

-Year in Review
+Project in Review

 • UT and Accenture partnered in reviewing 24 process and 159 sub-process areas in finance, human resources and payroll for our Business Process Reimagination.
 About 300 employees systemwide participated in reviewing and reimagining current and future work processes.